dcolinmorgan/pyNB/docs/SCENIC+ chapter.md

 **5. eRegulon Construction (`eGRN_direct` & `eGRN_extended`)**

-Finally, TF-to-gene and region-to-gene interactions are combined with motif enrichment data to form eRegulons.
-Gene Set Enrichment Analysis (GSEA) is used to identify leading-edge target genes.
+Finally, the pipeline synthesizes the outputs from the previous steps—TF-to-gene links, region-to-gene links, and motif enrichment—to construct the final eRegulons.
+Gene Set Enrichment Analysis (GSEA) is used to identify the "leading-edge" target genes, ensuring that the regulons are biologically coherent.

-*   **Direct eGRN**: Immediate TF-to-gene relationships supported by proximal regulatory regions.
+*   **Direct eGRN**: Captures immediate TF-to-gene relationships supported by high-confidence motif matches in proximal regulatory regions.
+These represent the strongest regulatory evidence (Figure 2).
-*   **Extended eGRN**: Incorporates indirect or distal interactions.
+*   **Extended eGRN**: Incorporates indirect or distal interactions, including lower-affinity motif matches or distal enhancers.
+This broadens the regulatory landscape to capture more subtle or complex interactions (Figure 3).

 ```bash
 snakemake --forcerun eGRN_direct & eGRN_extended